American Physical Society

 The greatest scientific influences in his career were his interactions with his thesis advisor, Peter Bergmann, and his early meeting, interaction, collaboration and friendship with Roger Penrose.

 His paper with Penrose on the spin-coefficient formalism has been extremely influential.
-His research has centered on the properties of null objects; null coordinates, null tetrads, null surfaces, null geodesic congruences and their relationship to the Einstein field equations.
-This has lead to new solutions, the theory of H-space and the reconstruction of space-time from null surfaces - among other results.
+His research has centered on the properties of objects; coordinates, tetrads, surfaces, geodesic congruences and their relationship to the Einstein field equations.
+This has lead to new solutions, the theory of H-space and the reconstruction of space-time from surfaces - among other results.
 He has remained active since retirement.
 Since his retirement in 1996 he has published close to 30 papers.
-His present interest lies in a strange relationship, seen via null geodesic congruences, that exists between the asymptotic behavior of the gravitational field and equations of motions.
+His present interest lies in a strange relationship, seen via geodesic congruences, that exists between the asymptotic behavior of the gravitational field and equations of motions.
 Aside from his family, friends and physics, his interests have been in classical music and wilderness hiking even into his 80s.

 Selection Committee: